beacon-biosignals/StableHashTraits.jl/README.md

 ## Use Case and Design Rationale

 StableHashTraits is designed to be used in cases where there is an object we wish to serialize in a content-addressed cache.
-In this situation one does not want the session or julai version to matter to the hash value.
+In this situation one does not want the session or julia version to matter to the hash value.
 Furthermore, `StableHashTraits` generally considers hash collisions between two objects that would serialize to the same result (e.g. an `Array` and `SubArray`) acceptable.
 How and when objects collide is meant to be predictable and well defined, so that the user can reliably define methods of `transformer` to change this behavior.

 Since there are times where we may need to define a method of `transformer` on an object you don't own (e.g. one from `Base`) to correctly cache in a particular context, `transformer` accepts an additional object called the `context`, which you should own (see below for details).